lyndon-trash/project-tradebutler/ARCHITECTURE.md

 - harvests master data from the Phisix Server
 - possibly illegal **wink**
 - receives mining commands from a Messaging Queue (Kafka)
+- as of the moment, just manually send Messages to test functionality

 +------------+
 | PostgreSQL |